umr4nlp/umr-guidelines/guidelines.md

 sentence of the news story and referred to many times in the text.
 The key event should be added to the superstructure, with a relation to the timex which most specifically locates it in time.
--->

-#### Part 4-2-1.
+#### Part 4-2-2.
 Temporal relations

+#### Part 4-2-2-1.
+Choosing the right temporal relation

 The second pass in the temporal annotation involves placing events on to the temporal dependency structure based on their temporal relations with other events and time expressions.
-Unlike the modal dependency structure which includes all of the events identified in the first pass, the temporal dependency structure only includes events whose aspect annotation is NOT <span>State</span>.
-That is, events annotated with the aspect value <span>State</span> are not annotated for temporal location.
+Unlike the modal dependency structure which includes all of the events identified in the first pass (see [Part 3-1-1](#part-3-1-1-eventive-concepts) for event ID guidelines), the temporal dependency structure only includes events whose aspect annotation is NOT `State`.
+That is, events annotated with the aspect value `State` are not annotated for temporal location.
 This is because states, by definition, don’t involve change; therefore, they generally cannot be located on a timeline in the same way as non-stative events.